And I thought the English spoke English!!

 Strangest of all is the way Londoners nickname their new buildings: there’s the Gherkin, the Cheese Grater; the Walkie Talkie and the Shard while at Old Street Circus near where I live there’s a couple of monstrosities I called the Twin Hand Grenades and a few glass presences that could be The Waves…but I digress and its late so I’ll post these words and stories for your listening pleasure

-One thought on “And I thought the English spoke English!!
+One response to “And I thought the English spoke English!!”

 Yay, another fun read, one can envision your “red monsters” careening around the corners.